-History and Religious Studies Librarian Scott Libson was hired in February 2018 as a team member of the Arts & Humanites division.
+History and Religious Studies Librarian Scott Libson was hired in February 2018 as a team member of the Arts & Humanities division.
 In this interview, he shares his background in libraries, and why he likes Bloomington so much.

 Sarah Carter: So, Scott, where are you from?